cloudposse/terraform-aws-security-group/README.md

 then you will have merely recreated the initial problem with using a plain list.
 If you cannot attach meaningful keys to the rules, there is no advantage to specifying keys at all.

-**But wait, there's more!***
+#### Terraform Rules vs AWS Rules

-A single security group rule input can actually specify multiple security group rules.
+A single security group rule input can actually specify multiple AWS security group rules.
 For example, `ipv6_cidr_blocks` takes a list of CIDRs.
 However, AWS security group rules do not allow for a list of CIDRs, so the AWS Terraform provider converts that list of CIDRs into a list of AWS security group rules, one for each CIDR.
 (This is the underlying cause of several AWS Terraform provider bugs, such as [#25173](https://github.com/hashicorp/terraform-provider-aws/issues/25173).)
-As of this writing, any change to any such element of a rule will cause all the AWS rules specified by the Terraform rule to be deleted and recreated, causing the same kind of service interruption we sought to avoid by providing keys for the rules.
-To guard against this issue, when using "destroy before create" behavior, you should avoid the convenience of specifying multiple AWS rules in a single Terraform rule and instead create a separate Terraform rule for each source or destination specification.
+As of this writing, any change to any element of such a rule will cause all the AWS rules specified by the Terraform rule to be deleted and recreated, causing the same kind of service interruption we sought to avoid by providing keys for the rules, or, when create_before_destroy = true, causing a complete failure as Terraform tries to create duplicate rules which AWS rejects.
+To guard against this issue, when not using the default behavior, you should avoid the convenience of specifying multiple AWS rules in a single Terraform rule and instead create a separate Terraform rule for each source or destination specification.

 ##### `rules` and `rules_map` inputs